Occupational hygiene: Dust sampling

 Respirable dust is sampled using a cyclone dust sampler design to sample for a specific fraction of dust AED at a set flow rate.
 The respirable dust fraction is dust that enters the 'deep lung' and is considered to be less than 10 micrometers AED.

 Nuisance, inhalable and respirable dust fractions are all sampled using a constant volumetric pump for a specific sampling period.
-By knowing the mass of the sample collected and the volume of air sampled, a concentration for the fraction sampled can be given in milligrams (mg) per metre cubed (m3).
+By knowing the mass of the sample collected and the volume of air sampled, a concentration for the fraction sampled can be given in milligrams (mg) per meter cubed (m3).
 From such samples, the amount of inhalable or respirable dust can be determined and compared to the relevant occupational exposure limits.